bastienEichenberger/extendscript-library/README.md

 ##IDE
 If you don't like to use the ExtendScript Toolkit to write your scripts, you can use the excellent WebStorm IDE.
-If you will participe in this project you can write to me an email to receive the free open-source licence.
+If you will participate in this project you can write to me an email to receive the free open-source licence.